 When will ECHO COE run?

-ECHO COE LTC will run for 10 sessions, weekly, from January 8, 2019–March 19, 2019 on Tuesdays from 11:00 AM–12:00 PM, with the exception of March 12, 2019.
-Learning partners are expected to participate in a minimum of 80% of the 10 ECHO COE LTC sessions and be willing to present a case during the cycle.
+ECHO COE LTC runs for 10 sessions, weekly.
+Learning partners are expected to participate in a minimum of 80% of the 12 ECHO COE LTC sessions and be willing to present a case during the cycle.

 Do I need special equipment?